Nsaids

 Which patients should I avoid NSAIDs in (common peri-op list)?

-– AKI or significant CKD – Hypovolaemia/dehydration, sepsis, ongoing hypotension – Active GI ulcer/bleed or very high GI bleed risk – Known NSAID/aspirin allergy or NSAID-triggered asthma – Severe heart failure; avoid diclofenac in established atherosclerotic disease
+– AKI or significant CKD – Hypovolaemia/dehydration, sepsis, ongoing hypotension – Active GI ulcer/bleed or very high GI bleed risk – Known NSAID/aspirin allergy or NSAID-triggered asthma – Severe heart failure, avoid diclofenac in established atherosclerotic disease

 Do NSAIDs increase bleeding?